Last Updated on

 Mention Northern Ireland to many, and it likely evokes not so distant memories of political violence, dangerous territory and news coverage of bombings and worse.
 However, these are all things of the past now as much has changed for the better in the last couple of decades.
 Belfast, the capital of Northern Ireland is presently a sought-after travel destination.

 I know a few travellers, actual family members that skipped visiting Northern Ireland because of the stigma associated with “The Troubles”.
-If this is how you feel about the North, trust me, step out of that comfort zone, and explore 2 days in Northern Ireland, you won’t regret it.
+If this is how you feel about the North, trust me, step out of that comfort zone, why not stay 2 days in Belfast, a perfect base to explore Northern Ireland, you won’t regret it.

 With 48 hours many day trips from Belfast are at your disposal, you can drive the scenic causeway’s coastline, visit Game of Thrones filming locations, or choose from any number of additional local activities and highlights like a tour the shipyard made famous by the RMS Titanic.